Season Archive

 The 25/26 season was the complete opposite of what Liverpool fans, and football fans in general, expected it to be.
 After the Reds secured their historic 20th league title, the expectations were sky-high, especially when they went on to spend nearly half a billion pounds.
 It was a staggering sum of money, yes, but at the time, it looked like a clinical investment in elite-level talent.

-Liverpool managed to break the English transfer-fee record twice in a single window by signing two of the best players in the world: Alexander Isak, the Swedish forward, for around £145 million, and Florian Wirtz, the German starboy, for around £116 million.
+Liverpool managed to break the English transfer-fee record twice in a single window by signing two of the best players in the world: Alexander Isak, the Swedish forward, for £125 million, and Florian Wirtz, the German starboy, for £116 million.
 To build for the future, the arrivals also included Hugo Ekitike, Milos Kerkez, Jeremie Frimpong, and Giovanni Leoni.
 On paper, it looked like a cheat code.
-Crucially, this massive club spend—especially on heavy-hitting attackers like Isak and Wirtz—was less about short-term hype and more of a direct preparation for what comes after Mohamed Salah’s tenure for Liverpool in terms of overall productivity.
+Crucially, this massive club spend—especially on heavy-hitting attackers like Isak and Wirtz—was less about short-term hype and more of a direct preparation for what comes after Mohamed Salah’s time at Liverpool in terms of overall goals and assists.
 The hierarchy knew they needed to replace irreplaceable numbers.

 However, that aggressive transfer window also resulted in a brutal clearing out of the old guard.
 Many described that summer as a major squad revamp, and we now know exactly why it was so drastic: Arne Slot wanted to fully implement his own distinct ideas and tactics.
 In his first season in charge, the club famously only signed Federico Chiesa, which meant Slot was essentially working with Jurgen Klopp’s team for an entire year.
 This window was his opportunity to finally break away from the past, but it resulted in the departures of several key players from the title-winning side.
 Losing Trent Alexander-Arnold, Luis Diaz, Darwin Nunez, Harvey Elliott, Kostas Tsimikas, Jarell Quansah, and Caoimhin Kelleher all at once didn’t just rip out the squad’s depth; it tore away its core identity.